operand/agency/README.md

-Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an agent toolset like other libraries.
-For example, you won't find much support for building prompts or working with vector databases, etc.
-Implementation of agent behavior is left up to you.
+Though you could entirely create a simple agent using only the primitives in Agency (see [`examples/demo/agents/`](./examples/demo/agents/)), it is not intended to be an all-inclusive toolset like other libraries.
+For example, it does not include support for constructing prompts or working with vector databases, etc. Implementation of agent behavior is left up to you.

-Agency is concerned with providing a minimal communication and control foundation on which to define and integrate agent systems in a performant and flexible way, allowing developers to create custom agent solutions as they see fit.
+The goal of Agency is to enable developers to experiment and create their own agent solutions by providing a minimal set of functionality.
+So if you're looking for a flexible yet minimal foundation for building your own agent system, Agency might be for you.

 ## What are some known limitations or issues?